RCIC-UCI-Public/rcs3-docs/docs/source/about/whatis.rst

 :bluelight:`Motivation`:
    Need a simple solution to backup large quantities of data from servers used by different groups and labs.
-A simple client access to a solution where the setup complexitiy is handled by a central admin scenario.
+A simple client access to a solution where the setup complexity is handled by a central admin scenario.

 :term:`RCS3` is a set of programs, scripts, templates, policies, and documentation for UCI's use of ``rclone`` to backup multi-Terabyte to Petabyte-scale storage servers to *Amazon S3 Glacier Deep Archive*.